ayanujju/HackerEarth-Solutions/README.md

 # HackerEarth-Solutions

-## This repository consists of the solutions of HackerEarth problems (Will updating regularly)
+## This repository consists of the solutions of HackerEarth problems (I Will be updating it regularly)

 **About HackerEarth**